What is Transcoding?

 After you’ve confirmed the export, your computer might heat up – given the size of your newly created content, it’s not unexpected, your computer will require a lot of temporary storage (in terms of gigabytes) per second of exported video.
 Depending on your computer’s specifications the video transcode might take more or less time based on your RAM – this works inversely, lower RAM = slower transcodes / higher RAM = faster transcodes.
 From the consumer perspective – transcoding is as easy as the few clicks it takes to save and export to a new device.
 In short, transcoding is the process of converting one compressed (almost) losslessly video to a better-compressed video format.
 This is how video compression works as it moves from your computer to another local device.

-To learn more about Lossless compression and how it works, check out (the completely free) Video Developer Network: Lesson 1.2 What are Lossless Compression Algorithms.
+To learn more about Lossless compression (as opposed to lossy compression) and how it works, check out (the completely free) Video Developer Network: Lesson 1.2 What are Lossless Compression Algorithms.

 —-Keep reading to learn how transcoding works on Smart and Over-the-top (OTT) media devices—-